Correct name

-In botany, the correct name according to the International Code of Nomenclature for algae, fungi, and plants (ICN) is the one and only botanical name that is to be used for a particular taxon, when that taxon has a particular circumscription, position and rank.
+In botany, the correct name according to the International Code of Nomenclature for algae, fungi, and plants (ICN) is the only botanical name that is to be used for a particular taxon, when that taxon has a particular circumscription, position and rank.
 Determining whether a name is correct is a complex procedure.
 The name must be validly published, a process which is defined in no less than 16 Articles of the ICN.
 It must also be "legitimate", which imposes some further requirements.
 If there are two or more legitimate names for the same taxon (with the same circumscription, position and rank), then the correct name is the one which has priority, i.e. it was published earliest, although names may be conserved if they have been very widely used.
 Validly published names other than the correct name are called synonyms.
 Since taxonomists may disagree as to the circumscription, position or rank of a taxon, there can be more than one correct name for a particular plant.
 These may also be called synonyms.

 The correct name has only one correct spelling, which will generally be the original spelling (although certain limited corrections are allowed).
 Other spellings are called orthographical variants.

 The zoological equivalent of "correct name" is "valid name".